Data2Semantics/powerlaws/README.md

 =========

 This is a small java library for the analysis of power law distributed data.
-The methods implemented are all taken form the paper 'Power-Law Distributions in Empirical Data' by Clauset, Shalizi and Newman (2007) and its reference implementations available at http://tuvalu.santafe.edu/~aaronc/powerlaws/
+The methods implemented are all taken form the paper _Power-Law Distributions in Empirical Data_ by Clauset, Shalizi and Newman (2007) and its reference implementations available at http://tuvalu.santafe.edu/~aaronc/powerlaws/

-It contains facilities for estimating parameters, uncertainty and significance and generating power law distributed data.
+It contains facilities for estimating parameters, uncertainty and significance and for generating power law distributed data.
 All methods are implemented for continuous data, discrete data and the approximation of discrete data with a continuous distribution.

-If you use maven and Git, you can check the project out directly from github.
+If you use maven and Git, you can check the project out directly from GitHub.
 If not, you can download the whole repository as a zip file or tar ball.
 JAR releases and Maven repositories are not currently available, but we're working on it.

 # The Basics

-The main thing you're likely to want to do is estimate the exponent for your some data.
+The main thing you're likely to want to do is estimate the exponent for some data.
 Say you have your data as a Collection of double values called 'data'.
 You can estimate the exponent as follows: